Pokimane: Twitch streaming

 Anys has been known to stream gameplay and commentary of Fortnite, which she first streamed as part of a sponsorship.
 At E3 in 2018, Epic Games, the developers of Fortnite, arranged a pro–am event.
 The event paired streamers with mainstream celebrities in a match of Fortnites Battle Royale mode; Anys was paired with rapper Desiigner but shortly before the event, he was replaced with basketball player Josh Hart.
-In mid-March 2019, Anys addressed her declining amount of Fortnite streams, stating that she needed to "think about what I like or dislike about the content that I've been making."
+In mid-March 2019, Anys addressed the declining number of Fortnite streams on her channel, stating that she needed to "think about what I like or dislike about the content that I've been making."
+On 19 January 2020, Pokimane announced her own official Fortnite emote.

 Tech news website Digital Trends detailed that Anys frequently interacts with her audience and described her "laidback but enthusiastic personality" as "perfectly suited to long-form streams."
 Aside from streaming gaming content, Anys also podcasts and streams miscellaneous real-world moments.

 As one of the more popular streamers on the platform, Twitch has directly partnered with Anys.
 In July 2018, Twitch selected her as one of 15 ambassadors for the 2018 iteration of their TwitchCon event.
 Later that month, Twitch also scheduled Anys as a partner for their Twitch Creator Camp, a series of broadcasts and articles designed to help content creators build successful channels.
 In March 2020, Anys signed a multi-year exclusivity with Twitch.

 In December 2021, Social Blade listed Anys as the 9th-most-followed user on Twitch, with over 8.5 million followers.
 In late October 2020, Anys collaborated with U.S. representatives Alexandria Ocasio-Cortez and Ilhan Omar along with several other notable streamers including Disguised Toast and HasanAbi for a session of Among Us as part of a get-out-the-vote initiative for the 2020 United States presidential election.